wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Rogue/Rogue.md

 ###### Uncanny Dodge (5th Level) {#Rogue_uncanny_dodge}

-Starting at 5th level, when an attacker that you can pinpoint hits you with an attack, you can use your reaction to halve the attack’s damage against you.
+When an attacker that you can pinpoint hits you with an attack, you can use your reaction to halve the attack’s damage against you.

 ###### Evasion (7th Level) {#Rogue_evasion}

-Beginning at 7th level, you can nimbly dodge out of the way of certain area effects, such as a red dragon’s fiery breath or an Ice Storm spell.
+You can nimbly dodge out of the way of certain area effects, such as a red dragon’s fiery breath or an Ice Storm spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ###### Reliable Talent (11th Level) {#Rogue_reliable_talent}

-By 11th level, you have refined your chosen skills until they approach perfection.
+You have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.

 ###### Blindsense (14th Level) {#Rogue_blindsense}

-Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.
+If you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.

 ###### Slippery Mind (15th Level) {#Rogue_slippery_mind}

-By 15th level, you have acquired greater mental strength.
+You have acquired greater mental strength.
 You gain proficiency in Wisdom saving throws.

 ###### Elusive (18th Level) {#Rogue_elusive}

-Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
+You are so evasive that attackers rarely gain the upper hand against you.
 No attack roll has advantage against you while you aren’t incapacitated.

 ###### Stroke of Luck (20th Level) {#Rogue_stroke_of_luck}

-At 20th level, you have an uncanny knack for succeeding when you need to.
+You have an uncanny knack for succeeding when you need to.
 If your attack misses a target within range, you can turn the miss into a hit.
 Alternatively, if you fail an ability check, you can treat the d20 roll as a 20.